openstack/python-openstackclient/doc/source/plugins.rst

 =============================  ======================================
    project                     notes
 =============================  ======================================
+python-barbicanclient          using OpenStackClient
+python-ceilometerclient        using argparse
+python-congressclient          using OpenStackClient
+python-cueclient               using OpenStackClient
+python-designateclient         using OpenStackClient
-python-barbicanclient          patch in progress (https://review.openstack.org/#/c/198732/) python-ceilometerclient        using argparse python-congressclient          using OpenStackClient python-cueclient               using OpenStackClient python-designateclient         patch in progress (https://review.openstack.org/#/c/133676/) python-heatclient              patch in progress (https://review.openstack.org/#/c/195867/) python-ironicclient            patch in progress (https://review.openstack.org/#/c/171672/) python-magnumclient            using argparse python-manilaclient            using argparse python-mistralclient           using cliff, but not OpenStackClient python-muranoclient            using argparse python-saharaclient            using argparse python-troveclient             using argparse python-tuskarclient            using OpenStackClient and their own shell python-zaqarclient             using OpenStackClient
+python-heatclient              patch in progress (https://review.openstack.org/#/c/195867/) python-ironicclient            Using OpenStackClient python-magnumclient            using argparse python-manilaclient            using argparse python-mistralclient           using cliff python-muranoclient            using argparse python-saharaclient            using OpenStackClient python-troveclient             using argparse python-tuskarclient            using OpenStackClient python-zaqarclient             using OpenStackClient
 =============================  ======================================